Skip to main content

 Deploying a multi-node Nutanix cluster on Metal

-A step-by-step guide on creating a 3 node Nutanix cluster on Equinix Metal without DHCP.
+A step-by-step guide on creating a three-node Nutanix cluster on Equinix Metal without DHCP.

 Deploying a multi-node Nutanix cluster on Metal

 As an ecosystem partner for Metal, Nutanix offers solutions for users looking to deploy VMs or container workloads.
-This guide will focus on bringing up a multi-node Nutanix Cluster in Equinix Metal.
+This guide will focus on setting up a multi-node Nutanix Cluster in Equinix Metal.

-NOTE: This guide is not intended to represent best practices for Nutanix, nor a hardened, enterprise-ready platform, but rather cover the considerations when bringing up an environment.
+NOTE: This guide is not intended to represent best practices for Nutanix, nor a hardened, enterprise-ready platform, but rather to cover the process and considerations of setting up an environment.

-The desired end-state for all deployment is 3 Nutanix nodes, joined by a VLAN and a jump host.
-It is depicted below:
+The desired end-state for this deployment is three Nutanix nodes, joined by a VLAN and a jump host as shown here:

 desired state

-Note that we'll still need to access the Nutanix clusters, to do so we can make use of a jump host to facilitate that access to the cluster as well as the user virtual machines.
+Note that you'll still need to access the Nutanix clusters.
+To do that, you can use a jump host to access the cluster and the user virtual machines.

 Nutanix on Equinix Metal